Ukonga- Investing In Young Minds.

 The Ukonga initiative looks at ways of harnessing this network of brand ambassadors to deliver early years messages, alongside the products they promote, as an innovative approach to scaling parenting programmes.

-The project trains brand ambassadors to be ECD “champions” to energize and engage stokvel members about early learning.
+The project trains brand ambassadors to be ECD “champions” to energise and engage stokvel members about early learning.
 Every month, caregivers (stokvel members) are encouraged to do ‘just one thing’ with their child – a different activity or task that will stimulate growing minds.
 The messages are designed to be complementary to the product that the ambassador is employed to promote, integrating for example fun parent-child activities into the daily laundry routine in instances where the product is a washing powder.

-The popularity of stokvels make them an ideal means of engaging caregivers about ECD.
+The popularity of stokvels makes them an ideal means of engaging caregivers about ECD.
 It is much more effective to use spaces where caregivers regularly go and enjoy going, rather than to create a new and separate gathering/intervention.

 Innovation Edge welcomes opportunities to partner with big brands to harness this incredible platform to take parenting interventions to scale.